 - are you eating what you really want vs. what you think you should eat?

 - whether it’s foods you like and want

 - are you wearing comfortable clothes and eating without body bashing?

-- whether you’re in the diet mentality when you’re eating that food (are you labeling foods as “good”/”bad”)
+- whether you’re in the reject the diet mentality stage when you’re eating that food (are you labeling foods as “good”/”bad”)